this post contains some language

 "I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world."
 John 16:33

-Anyone who has been linked to a narcissistic sociopath knows that to try to positively influence them, to get them to change, to try to reason with them or hope and pray they see the light and realize that there is an authority greater than them has likely and understandably felt an inordinate amount of frustration.
+Anyone who has been linked to a narcissistic sociopath knows that to try to positively influence them, to try to reason with them or hope and pray they see the light and realize that there is an authority greater than them has likely and understandably felt an inordinate amount of frustration.
 At the end of the day we come to the conclusion that the personality disordered one is not capable of submitting to anyone else's plans other than his or her own.
 But we don't have to remain chained to their ways… we can release them and the sin that they bring into our lives through their depravity.
 We can push onward, keep going, cling to our faith and embrace peace.
 We may have been linked to someone who had a prideful nature and always believed they had the final say on everything… but we know that's simply not true.
 God knows the truth and has the final say; He sees how they behave both publicly, privately and the condition of their heart.
 The irony is the narc tries to abuse you privately but God knows behind the scenes how you've been treated and yes, even how the toxic one treats Him.

 1 John 2:3–6